whitead/electronic-dance-music/README.md

 electronic-dance-music
 ======================

-Experiment directed metadynamics plugin in for lammps or other engines
+Experiment directed metadynamics plugin in for lammps or other possibly future engines.